Partners Terms of Service

 7. Fees and costs

 7.1.
-The Partner can examine the number of tickets sold in the dashboard at all times.
+The Partner can examine the number of Digital Goods sold in the dashboard at all times.
 Each month, in the first week of the next month, Convious will pay the transaction prices it received, after deducting the commission it is entitled to.
 To this end, it will send the Partner a monthly statement of the amount paid by e-mail, after which the payment in question is made into the account number specified by the Partner.

 7.2.
 PSP (payment service Partner) costs are charged by Convious to the Partner.

 7.3.
 During the term of the agreement, the Partner is not permitted to take the Software offline without consulting with and obtaining approval from Convious.
-Convious charges EUR 200.00 excluding VAT per day for each day that the Software has been offline without Convious’ approval.
+Convious charges EUR 200.00 excluding VAT per venue per day for each day that the Software has been offline without Convious’ approval.

 8. Google Analytics